juanplldev/HomeServer/README.md

 # Home Server

-This is a simple home cloud project designed to run on a PC and access over a local Wi-Fi network.
+This is a home cloud project designed to run on a separate PC and access over a local Wi-Fi network.

 ## Features

 - Browse folders and files
-- Search directory by path
+- Simple login system
 - Upload/Download files
 - Edit/delete file names
 - Create/Edit/Delete folder names